eli-x/42-Piscine-Adelaide/README.md

 From memory:

-C09/ex02/ft_split.c not completed
+💫 C09/ex02/ft_split.c not completed

-C08/ex05/ both version of ft_show_tab.c did not pass moulinette, showing 'Segmentation fault' C01/ex08/ft_sort_int_tab.c KOed by moulinette C00/ex08/ft_print_combn.c not completed
+💫 C08/ex05/ both version of ft_show_tab.c did not pass moulinette, showing 'Segmentation fault'

+💫 C01/ex08/ft_sort_int_tab.c KOed by moulinette

+💫 C00/ex08/ft_print_combn.c not completed

-and yes, I sometimes left my main.c there only for handy reference.
+And yes, I sometimes left my main.c there only for handy reference.
 Do not ever hand in work that is not mentioned by the "holy bible"!